noaione/yuusha-shoukan-ln/sources/v06/chapter2.md

 all the decisions to me alone and didn’t think about it yourself!
 You, you who built this world, I ask you, what do you even want for this world?!
 What do you wish for this world to become?!
 What even is this world for you...
-Can’t you just think at least that much!!?!]
+Can’t you just think at least that much?!]

 [It’s better since it’s you who will be deciding that.
 You are me.
 Your decision is also mine.]